 (8) Desert spiny lizard (Sceloporus magister)

-(9) Granite spiny lizard (Sceloporus orcutti): Limit: Species No. 9-13 have a limit of twenty-five (25) in the aggregate - this limit information was left off the .pdf but probably should located be here next to species 9, also.)
+(9) Granite spiny lizard (Sceloporus orcutti): ( Limit: Species No. 9-13 have a limit of twenty-five (25) in the aggregate - this limit information was left off the .pdf but probably should located be here next to species 9, also.)

 (10) Western fence lizard (Sceloporus occidentalis): Limit: Species No. 9-13 have a limit of twenty-five (25) in the aggregate